News | Thursday, 13th December 2018

 Helena Tinker is Head of Environmental Sustainability at Manchester Metropolitan.
 She said: “We are proud of our tireless and successful work to remain a leader in sustainability - through our research, our teaching, and through raising awareness about what we can do to save the planet with every student and staff member.”

-Manchester Metropolitan’s Carbon Literacy training is supported by the Environmental Education fund (managed by the Environment Team in Estates, Facilities and Capital Development) and coordinated by Jane Mork and Rachel Dunk from the school of Science and Environment.
+Manchester Metropolitan’s Carbon Literacy training is supported by the Environmental Education fund (managed by the Environment Team in Estates, Facilities and Capital Development) and coordinated by Jane Mork and Rachel Dunk from the Department of Natural Sciences.

 Carbon Literacy is an essential programme for delivering aspects of the University’s Environmental Sustainability Strategy, equipping our students with sustainability knowledge and skills for the future.